Varadarajan-M/Event-Management-Web-App-with-NODE-JS/README.md

 # Event-Management-Web-App-with-NODE-JS
 This is a basic event management web app that helps you to easily create and manage events.
-This can be personalised and used according to the needs of the user.
+This can be personalized and used according to the needs of the user.

 ## PRE REQUISITES
 1. Node JS.